wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

     `web: java -jar target/sample.war` <br>

-### Build Time Environment Variables
+### Configure build-time environment variables

-You can configure the environment variables that are necessary to build the component using the Build Configurations Editor in the component Build page.
-This option is not available for Ballerina and WSO2 MI.
+You can configure the environment variables necessary to build the component using the **Build Configurations Editor** on the component **Build** page.

+!!! info
+    The capability to configure build-time environment variables is not available for components created using **Ballerina** or **WSO2 MI** buildpacks.

-These environment variables and values will be passed to buildpack during the build time.
-Hence, this option can be used to configure buildpack specific environment variables or enviromemt variables required for component build.
+During the build process, the build-time environment variables and their values are passed to the buildpack.
+Therefore, you can configure both buildpack-specific environment variables and those required for the component build.

-For example, you can override the Maven command of `Java` buildpack using `GOOGLE_MAVEN_BUILD_ARGS` as the environment key and `clean install` as the value.
+For example, if you want to override the Maven command of the **Java** buildpack, you can use `GOOGLE_MAVEN_BUILD_ARGS` as the environment key and `clean install` as the value.

-Refer to the [documentation](https://cloud.google.com/docs/buildpacks/service-specific-configs) for more usages.
+For more examples, see [Google Cloud's buildpacks documentation](https://cloud.google.com/docs/buildpacks/service-specific-configs).